Patient incentives

 Conclusion

-The study shows that young people, particularly men, adjust their healthcare behavior when they know their cost-sharing will increase in the following year.
-These findings are relevant for both health insurers and healthcare policymakers.
-They highlight that anticipatory behavior can influence the demand for healthcare services and suggest that the design of health insurance plans should account for these behavioral patterns.
+The study reveals that young people, particularly men, adjust their healthcare behavior when they know their cost-sharing will increase in the coming year.
+These findings are significant for both health insurers and health policy.
+They demonstrate that forward-looking behavior can influence the demand for healthcare services and that the design of health insurance plans should take these behavioral patterns into account.